Twinklehingu/Goldman-Sachs-Crack-leaked-password-database/README.md

 •	SHA-256 and SHA-512
 •	Bcrypt
 •	As well as being used to generate cryptographic keys from passwords, PBKDF2 can also hash passwords

-•	What level of protection does the mechanism offer for passwords?
+2)	What level of protection does the mechanism offer for passwords?
 There can be four level of password security:
 Plain-text or face palms
 Hashing and encrypting
 Salting and Seasoning
 The master of all the password
 There is very little protection provided by MD5 and it is very insecure

-•	What controls could be implemented to make cracking much harder for the hacker in the event of a password database leaking again?
+3) What controls could be implemented to make cracking much harder for the hacker in the event of a password database leaking again?
 Passwords should include some special characters, numbers, and upper- and lower-case alphabets.
 Utilizing a hashing algorithm that offers high security.
 It is recommended to implement a minimum password length rule.
 Salting and seasoning technique should be there.

-•	What can you tell about the organization’s password policy (e.g. password length, key space, etc).
+4)	What can you tell about the organization’s password policy (e.g. password length, key space, etc).
 There should be no rule for special character and length of password.

-•	What would you change in the password policy to make breaking the passwords harder.
+5)What would you change in the password policy to make breaking the passwords harder.
 A password strength checker tool which provides strongest password.
 In addition, a minimum of three or more special characters should be used in the password.
 Passwords should be at least ten characters long.